National · Med Spa PPC

 Campaign structure

-How we structure a med spa Google Ads account.
+How to structure a med spa Google Ads account.

-One campaign per treatment line, not one campaign for the whole spa.
-Each campaign has its own daily budget, its own bidding strategy, its own ad copy, and its own landing page.
+Build one campaign per treatment line, not one campaign for the whole spa.
+Give each campaign its own daily budget, its own bidding strategy, its own ad copy, and its own landing page.
 That is the only way to see which services are profitable and which are just eating budget.

-Inside each campaign, we separate branded queries from non-branded, general terms from high-intent modifiers like "near me" and "price", and always exclude the shopping-around junk (free, cheap, DIY, at-home) that burns dental and med spa budgets more than any other vertical.
-Search Ads carry the core spend.
-Performance Max gets added once conversion volume is high enough to feed the algorithm real data.
-We do not run PMax on a starving campaign.
+Inside each campaign, separate branded queries from non-branded, split general terms from high-intent modifiers like "near me" and "price", and always exclude the shopping-around junk (free, cheap, DIY, at-home) that burns dental and med spa budgets more than any other vertical.
+Let Search Ads carry the core spend.
+Add Performance Max only once conversion volume is high enough to feed the algorithm real data.
+Do not run PMax on a starving campaign.

 Landing pages